thinkcompany/think_dev-standards/development-standards/css/css-authoring-guidelines.md

 ### Grouping Styles

 Styles applying to a particular object should be grouped into a single rule.
 Do not specify a selector multiple times and spread out properties across multiple rules.

-Bad Example:
+Poor Example:

 ```css
 .header {